SiliconLabs/wiseconnect/examples/si91x_soc/crypto/si91x_psa_ecdh/readme.md

 -  Default ecc curve is SEP256R1.
 -  Default key size is 256
--  To change the ecc curve and key size, change the corresponding curve define and set secpr1_key_size_select variable to the correct key_size in app.c
+-  To change the ecc curve and key size, set secpr1_key_size_select variable to the correct key_size in app.c

 ## Test the Application